MarcisGailitis/Ofiicial-GCP-ACE-Study-Guide/Official GCP ACE study guide.md

 To use GCP you first have to create an account with a cloud provider and provide a billing account.

 A zone is considered a single failure domain, which means that if all instances in your applications are running in a zone and there is a failure, then all instances of your application will be inaccessible.
+Zones are data center-like resources, but they may be comprised of one or more closely coupled data centers.

 ### 1.2.
 Compute